https-akshayb/SPY/README.md

 **Required Python packages** (install using pip install package_name):

-keyboard
+keyboard.
-requests
+requests.
-pyperclip
+pyperclip.
-cv2
+cv2.
-sqlite3 (for capturing browsing history) pyscreenshot (for taking screenshots)
+sqlite3 (for capturing browsing history). pyscreenshot (for taking screenshots).
-Usage
+Usage.
 Clone or download this repository to your local machine.

 *Ensure you have Python 3.x installed on your machine.